 When it comes to long-term battery performance, how you charge your phone is significant.
 Batteries are complicated, but chemistry tells us to shoot for a sweet spot, about 20%-80%.
 If you always keep it plugged in or let it die every day, you’re not doing your phone any favors.
 Most modern phones have smart charging tech to help you stay in that optimal range.

 For example, Apple® iPhones can quickly charge up to 80%, then switch to trickle charging, which moves more slowly and is better for the battery.
+The iPhone 17 Pro Max is a strong example of how software and hardware optimization can work together — it achieves an impressive 37 hours of video playback from a battery under 5,000 mAh, proving that raw battery size isn’t everything.
 Many smartphones can also learn from your usage to optimize charging.
 If you leave your phone plugged in overnight, it might spread out the charge.
 Onboard power features are another reason smartphone manufacturers want you to use their official chargers.
 No-name brands might not have the same hardware required to run those optimized power tools.
+If you’re shopping for a new device with battery life in mind, it’s worth checking out the best phones under $300 to find strong performers at a lower price point.

 10 Phones That Have Great Battery Life